NethServer/docs/administrator-manual/en/vpn.rst

 Tunnel (net2net)
 ----------------

-When creating an OpenVPN net2net connection, you must choose a master between involved server.
+When creating an OpenVPN net2net connection, you must choose a master between involved servers.
-All other server are considered as slave (client).
+All other servers are considered as slaves (clients).

-Steps to be performed on the master:
+Steps to be performed on the master server:

 * Enable roadwarrior server